Pfarrzentrum St. Heinrich

 21. September 2022

-Large, clean meeting room, friendly and helpful staff.
-Well-suited for owners' meetings or similar events.
-Parking available in the side streets.
+Large, clean meeting room, friendly, helpful staff.
+Well suited for homeowners' meetings or similar.
+Parking in the side streets.

 ND